AlexBMA/TestCreator/README.md

 # TestCreator
-O aplicatie web de create teste, facuta in java
+A simple web app made with java to create quizzes